Frequently Asked Questions

 What type of law do you practice?

-I am primarily an employment lawyer, and I serve clients throughout South Louisiana.
-I practice in all areas of labor and employment law, but my primary focus involves lawsuit and claims for unpaid wages, unpaid overtime, and unpaid commissions.
+I practice in all areas of labor and employment law throughout South Louisiana, but my primary focus involves lawsuits and claims for unpaid wages, unpaid overtime, and unpaid commissions.
 I represent both workers and companies.
-I also practice appellate law, particularly in writ applications and other matters before the Louisiana Supreme Court.
+I also practice general employment law and ERISA pension law.
 For more information on these practice areas, click here.

 How long have you practiced law?

-I graduated cum laude from LSU Law School in 2006 and have been practicing since then.
+I graduated cum laude from LSU Law School in 2006 and have been practicing for twenty years.
 For more information about my background and experience in employment law, click here.

 Do I have to file a lawsuit within a certain time frame?